ChoSanghyuk/TIL/blockchain/Hyperledger/Hyperledger Besu Essentials.md

+### 개요

-Hyperledger Besu can be used to connect to the existing public Ethereum network, referred to as mainnet, and can be used to create the Ethereum Virtual Machine (EVM) compatible private blockchain network.
-Hyperledger Besu can be used to run a node on Ethereum mainnet, from a full node that helps sync Ethereum mainnet, to an archive node, which contains the data of the blockchain but does not participate in adding new blocks.
-On mainnet, Besu runs as an execution client, performing tasks such as executing transactions and accepting changes to the ledger.
+- Hyperledger Besu can be used to connect to the existing public Ethereum network, referred to as mainnet, and can be used to create the Ethereum Virtual Machine (EVM) compatible private blockchain network.
+- Hyperledger Besu can be used to run a node on Ethereum mainnet, from **a full node** that helps sync Ethereum mainnet, to **an archive node**, which contains the data of the blockchain but does not participate in adding new blocks.
+- On mainnet, **Besu runs as an execution client**, performing tasks such as executing transactions and accepting changes to the ledger.

-실행
+### 실행

-`./bin/besu`
+- `./bin/besu`

-`besu --network=<network> --data-path=<path>/<networkdata-path>`
+- `besu --network=<network> --data-path=<path>/<networkdata-path>`

-- <network> : the network you are connecting to. ex) sepolia and goerli
+  - `<network>` : the network you are connecting to. ex) sepolia and goerli

-- <path> : connecting to a network other than the network previously connected to, you must either delete the local block data or use the `--data-path` option to specify a different data directory
+  - `<path>` : connecting to a network other than the network previously connected to, you must either delete the local block data or use the `--data-path` option to specify a different data directory
     - To delete the local block data, delete the `database` directory

   - ex) `./bin/besu --network=sepolia --data-path=./besu-test-db`

 ### Using Config

+- 개요

   - Options and subcommands can be stored in what we call a configuration file, or config file.

-- This file allows for the specifications of initial parameters for Besu, and gives us a file where we can save those parameters in the event we want to reuse them.
+  - This file allows for the specifications of **initial parameters for Besu**, and gives us a file where we can save those parameters in the event we want to **reuse** them.

+- 예시

 ```toml
 # Valid TOML config file